 Consider your chemical exposure and aim to reduce your exposure by filtering your drinking water, avoiding plastics, minimising chemicals in your personal care products, and eating the best quality food you can find.
 For more information on avoiding chemicals, check out my blog post on minimising exposure to chemicals in cosmetics, cleaning products and toileteries or my post on turning off the tap on toxins.

 Get the right amount of protein

 We need the amino acids that come from protein as cofactors in many of the detoxification processes that occur in our liver, so we need an appropriate amount of protein.
 However, it is a bit like a goldilocks proposition – not too much, but not too little, just the right amount.
-A good gauge is roughly 0.8 grams per kilogram of body weight, but spread it out across the day, and don’t only rely on animal protein.
-There are plenty of plant-based proteins that can help get your protein intake into the ideal range.
+As a gauge, we need a minimum of 0.8 grams per kilogram of body weight, spread out across the day.
+This is the minimum intake required for repair and healing.
+We don’t need to rely on animal protein.
+There are plenty of plant-based proteins that can help supplement protein intake into the ideal range.

 Eat for nutrient density (maximise nutrition with a whole food diet)